Russell Hill, Croydon: School

-The school was designed by the Birmingham architect John George Bland in a Venetian gothic style of red brick and is a grade 2 listed building.
+The school was designed by the Birmingham architect John George Bland in a Venetian gothic style of red brick and is a Grade II listed building.
 The foundation stone was laid by the Prince of Wales (future King Edward VII) on 11th July 1863, who subsequently opened it on 18th June 1866.
 The event was attended by the school's president Prime Minister, Earl Russell, the mayor of London and the Bishop of Winchester, among others.
 The grounds are said to have been laid out by Sir Joseph Paxton.
 The boarding school was built on behalf of Warehousemen and Clerks for the education of orphans and necessitous children, which had outgrown Hatcham Grove House at New Cross.
 Perhaps unusual for the time, it included both boys and girls, although they were segregated.
 The Warehousemen and Clerks built a similar school at Cheadle Hume.
 In 1883 the Worshipful Company of Drapers, a London Livery company sought to establish an orphanage, which led to the school being renamed as the Warehousemen, Clerks and Drapers' school.

 After the first World War, the girls moved to a new site gifted by Charles Goschen known as Ballards, which became known as Russell School and Royal Russell School in 1853.
 Perhaps fittingly the foundation stone for the chapel was laid in 1924 by the Prince of Wales, the grandson of Edward VII.
 The boys moved to Ballards in 1961, and the school on Russell Hill was sold to the Roman Catholic Diocese of Southwark in 1962, which established Thomas More and Margaret Roper catholic schools on the site.